Discover yourself in Cusco & Machu Picchu!

 Train to Machu Picchu

 Perurail.
-Between January 2 and April 30, 2020 and 2021, PeruRail operate the Bimodal Service (Bus + Train), a service that combines bus and train travel, departing and returning to Cusco City.
+Between January 2 and April 30, 2022 PeruRail operate the Bimodal Service (Bus + Train), a service that combines bus and train travel, departing and returning to Cusco City.

 During this period: